VeenaAlphonsa/neocortexapi-classification/Documentation/README.md

 ## WORK IN PROGRESS
 - We are conducting more tests to find how other HTM parameter influence the learning.
-- To define a parameter to represent the overlapping in order to verify the training process.
-- Also to modify the prediction code to calculate the highest similiarity of the input images.
+- To modify the prediction code to calculate the highest similiarity of the input images.